Tiny-Earth/DemoSite/site/src/design.md

 - Students design an experiment to measure how much water is absorbed by different soil types.
 - Students compare and contrast how the water cycle varies depending on the climate, such as a tropical rainforest versus a desert.

-We will practice writing assessments and creating learning experiences in the modules about *Learning Experiences* and *Summative Assessment*, so hold onto the learning objective(s) you wrote!
+We will practice creating learning experiences, writing assessments, and scaffolding activities in the modules to follow, so hold onto the learning objective(s) you wrote!

 ### Step 4.
 Check alignment within curriculum and values.